(1) Introduction. Under chapter 82.21

 (j) "Person" means any natural or artificial person, including a business organization of any kind, and has the further meaning defined in RCW 82.04.030

-(i) The term "natural person," for purposes of the tax exemption provided by section 11(2) of I-97 regarding substances used for personal or domestic purposes, means human beings in a private, as opposed to a business sense.
+The term "natural person," for purposes of the tax exemption in subsection (4)(b) of this rule regarding substances used for personal or domestic purposes, means human beings in a private, as opposed to a business sense.

-(k) Except as otherwise expressly defined in this section, the definitions of terms provided in chapters 82.04
+(k) Except as otherwise expressly defined in this rule, the definitions of terms provided in chapters 82.04

-RCW apply equally for this section.
-Other terms not expressly defined in these chapters or this section are to be given their common and ordinary meanings.
+RCW apply equally for this rule.
+Other terms not expressly defined in these chapters or this rule are to be given their common and ordinary meanings.

 (3) Tax rate and measure.
-The tax is imposed upon the privilege of possessing hazardous substances in this state.
+The tax is imposed upon the privilege of possessing a hazardous substance in this state.
 The tax rate is seven tenths of one percent (.007).
-The tax measure or base is the wholesale value of the substance, as defined herein.
+The tax measure or base is the wholesale value of the substance, as defined in this rule.

 (4) Exemptions.
 The following are expressly exempt from the tax: